Minkowski's question-mark function: Properties of ?(x)

 The question-mark function is a strictly increasing and continuous, but not absolutely continuous function.
 The derivative is defined almost everywhere, and can take on only two values, 0 (its value almost everywhere, including at all rational numbers) and $+\infty$.
 There are several constructions for a measure that, when integrated, yields the question-mark function.
 One such construction is obtained by measuring the density of the Farey numbers on the real number line.
 The question-mark measure is the prototypical example of what are sometimes referred to as multi-fractal measures.

 The question-mark function maps rational numbers to dyadic rational numbers, meaning those whose base two representation terminates, as may be proven by induction from the recursive construction outlined above.
 It maps quadratic irrationals to non-dyadic rational numbers.
 In both cases it provides an order isomorphism between these sets, making concrete Cantor's isomorphism theorem according to which every two unbounded countable dense linear orders are order-isomorphic.
 It is an odd function, and satisfies the functional equation ?(x + 1) = ?(x) + 1; consequently x ↦ ?(x) − x is an odd periodic function with period one.
 If ?(x) is irrational, then x is either algebraic of degree greater than two, or transcendental.

 The question-mark function has fixed points at 0, 1/2 and 1, and at least two more, symmetric about the midpoint.
 One is approximately 0.42037.

-It was conjectured by Moshchevitin that they were the only 5 fixed points.
+It is conjectured that these are the only 5 fixed points.